Happy Hanukkah, folks. Have you had your latkes yet? Your sufganiyot?

 - 1 t baking powder

 Prep.
-Preheat the oven to 350°F. Cut a piece of parchment to fit into the bottom of a 9- or 10-inch cake pan.
+Preheat the oven to 350°F. Cut a piece of parchment to fit into the bottom of a 9- or 10-inch round cake pan.

 Mix.
 In a bowl (I use a stand mixer), whisk the eggs and sugar together until thick and yellow, 2-3 minutes.
 Add the oil, milk, orange blossom water, zest, and liqueur.
 Continue to whisk until everything is mixed.
 Add the flour, salt, baking soda, and baking powder and use a spatula to fold in the dry ingredients until just combined.